 Attention engineering students!
-This one-half unit technology elective introduces technology students to the "MODEST" approach to engineering mastery (Modeling, Optimization, Design, Ethics, Systems, and Technology/societal interactions).
-Students form engineering teams in order to complete one of many challenging case studies that include Civil and Structural Engineering (Bridge Design and Analysis), Electrical Engineering (Digital Electronics) and Mechanical and Computer Engineering (Smart Robots and Robot Programming).
-Principals of Engineering is a STEM-aligned course (Science-Technology-Engineering Mathematics) which builds on basic fundamentals to expand knowledge of the versatile Engineering field and Nanotechnology Fundamentals.
+This half-credit technology elective introduces technology students to the "MODEST" approach to engineering mastery (Modeling, Optimization, Design, Ethics, Systems, and Technology/Societal Interactions).
+Students form engineering teams in order to complete one of many challenging case studies that include Civil and Structural Engineering (Bridge Design and Analysis), Electrical Engineering (Digital Electronics), and Mechanical and Computer Engineering (Smart Robots and Robot Programming).
+Principals of Engineering is a STEM-aligned course (Science - Technology - Engineering - Mathematics) that builds on basic fundamentals to expand knowledge of the versatile Engineering field and Nanotechnology Fundamentals.